cap-js/docs/cds/cdl.md

 ```

 ::: tip
-Only direct annotations, not propagated ones, can be extended using `...`.
+Only direct annotations can be extended using `...`.
+It's not supported to extend propagated annotations, for example, from aspects or types.
 :::

 <br>